elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 - The metal parts of the go-kart(mostly the back frame) were de-rusted to maintain structural integrity.
 - The flat tires were patched and resealed to prevent leakage after re-inflation.
-- The broken brake padel and brake lines are fixed as the mechanical last resort for all electrical systems failure.
+- The broken brake pedal and brake lines are fixed as the mechanical last resort for all electrical systems failure.
-- The hydaulic front brakes are bleeded and refilled with DOT3 brake fluid.
+- The hydraulic front brakes are bleeded and refilled with DOT3 brake fluid.

 <hr />